calacuda/clay/README.md

 (terpri)
 ```

+the line that is commented out is commented out because, it will not work in SBCL.

 This code is stored in the "test.lisp" file.
 To run it with sbcl one would type:
 ```
 $ sbcl --script test.lisp